Updated on 2022-05-11 GMT+08:00

 Figure 1 Procedure for getting started with CCE

-HUAWEI CLOUD accounts have the permissions to use CCE.
-However, IAM users created by a HUAWEI CLOUD account do not have the permission.
+Huawei Cloud accounts have the permissions to use CCE.
+However, IAM users created by a Huawei Cloud account do not have the permission.
 You need to manually grant the permission to IAM users.
-For details, see Permissions Management.
+For details, see Permissions Overview.

 2. Create a cluster.

-For details on how to create a regular Kubernetes cluster, see Creating a CCE Cluster.
+For details on how to create a regular Kubernetes cluster, see Creating a Kubernetes Cluster.

 3. Create a workload from an image or chart.